Success in a DUI case is always best measured by what does NOT happen to you.

 - If you’re facing a 2nd offense, it’s a possibility, but NOT a probability.

-- If you’ve picked up a 3rd offense DUI, then some jail will be required, unless the charge is reduced to a 2nd offense; then you go back to “maybe.”
+- If you’ve picked up a 3rd offense DUI, then some jail will be required, unless the charge is reduced to a 2nd offense; if that happens, then you go back to “maybe.”

-As a Michigan DUI lawyer, I put my heart and soul into protecting my clients from jail whenever it is a real possibility, and also from the driver’s license sanctions, as well as all the other burdens, including tough probation, excessive testing, and unnecessary or avoidable classes, counseling and treatment.
+As Michigan DUI lawyers, we pour our hearts and souls into protecting our clients from jail whenever it is a real possibility, and also from all the other realistic potential consequences they face, including driver’s license sanctions, as well as things like difficult probation, excessive testing, and unnecessary or avoidable classes, counseling and/or treatment.

-Whatever else, do NOT waste your money just to stay out of jail in a 1st offense case, because you're not going, anyway.
+Whatever else, do NOT waste your money hiring some "scare tactic lawyer" just to stay out of jail in a 1st offense case, because you're not going, anyway.

-As a person of good conscience, I will always be candid with you, and never just tell (or sell) you what you want to hear.
+As people of good conscience, we will always be candid with you, and never just tell (or sell) you what you want to hear.

-Above all, I can promise that of I'm your lawyer, I will produce the very best results possible in your case, whatever the circumstances.
+Above all, I can promise that if you hire us, we will produce the very best results possible in your case, whatever the circumstances.

 You can’t do better than that.